 Also, opt for the right alignment of the main heading and body of text.
 Avoid justifying the text, as it may hamper word and letter spacing thereby making it hard to read a certain line of text.

 One of the best ways to learn how you can create effective typography is to surf the web for some great typography examples.
 You can find lots of helpful articles or posts related to typography and its key aspects.
 Looking at the examples you'll find inspiration on creating effective typography that looks pleasant to the eye.

 However, make sure to consider a few bad typographies as well.
 That's because it will help you determine what might not work when producing typography examples.

 Use Aesthetically Pleasant Typography

 Do you believe that typography is limited to writing headlines and body of text beautifully?
 Well, then you should think of it as an art or a design element.
 Since typefaces are designed with scrupulousness and possess an aesthetic appeal, and hence, using the right typeface probably can prove to be a valuable asset to your website.
-But it goes beyond using typefaces with letters, rather you can think about giving a few tweaks to the typefaces to spice up it looks.
+But it goes beyond using typefaces with letters, rather you can think about giving a few tweaks to the typefaces to spice up their looks.

 This key point best fit your need of creating an aesthetically amazing logo, where you can try adding few blotches, swirl or other things to change the structure of the fonts you're using.
-For example, look at the screen shot below and you'll observe Amazon.com’s logo.
+For example, look at the screenshot below and you'll observe Amazon.com’s logo.